 Many philosophers tried to solve this metaphysical dilemma, which can be applied to other things, such as modern-day vehicles.
 However, in the case of the bicycle, the frame is the only thing that you can never replace.
 You can detach everything else from a bike, but its skeleton will always remain intact.
 In this way, the frame can be considered the core of a bicycle, and it is the first element we will look at.

 The key elements to look for in a frame for a travel bicycle are robustness, reliability, and comfort.
-Usually, you will find that travel bikes have a shorter top tube, a taller head tube, and the seat post will be more inclined backward.
+Usually, you will find that travel bikes have a shorter top tube, a taller head tube, and the seat post will be more inclined backwards.
 All these elements will guarantee a more upright and hence comfortable position to ride.
 Additionally, the chainstay (the part connecting the rear wheel to the pedals) will be more extended compared to a race bike.
 This will guarantee more space for luggage, and again a more comfortable driveability.

 The materials that are considered the most suited for these trips are aluminium or steel (no carbon).
 Both of these materials make up for a very robust and durable frame.
 The main difference between these two is how they feel.
 Aluminium seems to be more rigid, while steel seems to be more elastic and amortize better.

 Another thing to consider when choosing the material is its reliability.
-Although aluminium does not rust, in case of rupture it will not be able to be weld back together.
+Although aluminium does not rust, in case of rupture it will not be able to be welded back together.
 On the other hand, steel will need to be covered with some heavy-duty anti-rust paint, but it will be possible to repair it by welding it.

 Now looking at the front fork, which can either have suspension or be stiff.
 Here it all depends on what kind of routes you are planning to cycle.
-If you will be riding along many off-road stretches, suspension will increase comfort and will prevent you from developing arm or neck pains in the long run.
+If you will be riding along many off-road stretches, the suspension will increase comfort and will prevent you from developing arm or neck pains in the long run.

-As is the case for the frame, when choosing the wheels for bikepacking, robustness is key, since they will have to carry yourself and your luggage.
+As is the case for the frame, when choosing the wheels for bikepacking, robustness is key, since they will have to carry you and your luggage.
 Whether you choose a 26” or a 29” size wheel, it is a decision that is mostly based on the frame you are working with.
 Generally speaking, a larger bike wheel will allow you to do more distance with less push, whilst a smaller one will feel more manoeuvrable.

 You also need to consider what kind of country you are visiting.
 29” are a diameter that is becoming increasingly popular, but in some developing countries, these kinds of wheels may be scarce.
 Hence, if you will need some professional repairing whilst travelling, somewhere where 29” wheels are not that common, you will have a hard time fixing your wheel, or finding replacement pieces such as spokes, inner tube, and tires.